ethereum-optimism/community-hub/src/docs/op-token/airdrop-4.md

 Read on for more detail about eligibility criteria and allocations.

-::: info Airdrop #4 does need to be claimed
+::: info Airdrop #4 needs to be claimed
 Go to [https://app.optimism.io/airdrops](https://app.optimism.io/airdrops) to claim.

 :::